vanzin/jEdit/README.SRC.txt

  For building the windows installer (for the final step):

-  - Unicode Inno Setup.
+  - Inno Setup 6.0.0 or newer.
 Get it from <http://www.jrsoftware.org/isdl.php>
   - A box running windows or wine, e. g. on *nix.
 If Inno Setup should be run via wine, a wine version of at least 1.3.10 is required because of a bug in earlier wine versions.

- For building the Mac OS X disk image (DMG) for easy distribution (for the final step):
+ For building the OS X disk image (DMG) for easy distribution (for the final step):

-  - A box running Mac OS X
+  - A box running OS X

 * Tasks